-The strategy paid off: we added three mid-tier gold producers and a couple of explorers before the end of 2015 and, by December 2016, we had actively recycled our portfolio, closing 23 positions while adding 20 new positions, resulting in 24 open positions.
-The open positions provided us a 63% average return, while the realized gain for our closed positions was 107%.
+The strategy paid off: I added three mid-tier gold producers and a couple of explorers before the end of the year, and by December 2016, I had actively recycled the portfolio, closing 23 positions while adding 20 new ones, resulting in 24 open positions.
+The open positions provided us with a 63% average return, while the realized gain for our closed positions was 107%.

-In 2017, we see a need to move down the food chain into earlier stage projects that could develop into a significant discovery.
-This approach means higher risk and higher reward plays that will require careful analysis of exploration results and a commitment to cut bait quickly if results fail to meet our investment thesis.
-By applying this process consistently, we hope to continue to reap returns that exceed the benchmarks.
+- In 2017, I saw a need to move down the food chain into earlier-stage projects that could develop into significant discoveries.
+This approach meant higher risk and higher reward plays that required careful analysis of exploration results and a commitment to cut bait quickly if results failed to meet our investment thesis.
+By applying this process consistently, I hoped to continue to reap returns that exceed the benchmarks.

 I was fairly active, closing 18 positions via 22 transactions and opening 12 positions in 9 new companies, including 2 cash-flowing gold companies (producer and streamer), 6 explorers seeking gold, copper, zinc, and lithium, and 4 prospect generators focused on precious and base metals in the Americas.
 Positions closed in 2017 translated into an average weighted return of 80%, while the open positions generated an unrecognized return of 37% while the S&P TSXV Index benchmark was up 12% over the same period.